Skip to content

 • Tubal ligation reversal surgery undoes the permanent sterilization method of tying off or blocking the fallopian tubes, which prevents sperm from reaching an egg for fertilization.

-• The procedure is not appropriate for everyone who has had their “tubes tied,” and our fertility specialists will discuss the pros and cons with each potential patient.
+• The procedure is not appropriate for everyone who has had their “tubes tied.”

 • Considerations include the person’s age, whether they can ovulate, the type of surgical procedure that tied/blocked/clipped the fallopian tubes, and overall reproductive health including the length of the remaining fallopian tubes.